 of the blood vessels.
 Typically, the surgeon will form a connection between the pulmonary

 veins coming from the lungs and the left atrium.
-He or she will also close off the
+They will also close off the blood

-blood vessel into which it was draining before.
-If the blood vessels are directly
+vessel into which it was draining before.
+If the blood vessels are directly draining

-draining into the right atrium instead of the left, the surgeon may rebuild the atria.
+into the right atrium instead of the left, the surgeon may rebuild the atria.
+The

 Why might my child need TAPVR surgery?